The DoSeum is San Antonio's only museum just for children where kids learn by doing, creating and tinkering, instead of just looking and listening.

 The DoSeum is situated on 5.5 acres at the corner of Broadway near Mulberry, across from Lions Field and just north of downtown San Antonio, Texas.

-Take a swing at reminiscing over your favorite childhood memories, while sampling delicious bites and sipping on specialty cocktails.
+Join us for our first REDO of 2019 and get ready to unleash your inner child.
+The theme for the night is "Piñata Party!"
+Take a swing at our giant piñata, sample delicious bites from local restaurants and sip on specialty cocktails.
 Best part, explore all the fun The DoSeum exhibits have to offer, along with special activities!

 Educators can transform how students experience learning.
 The DoSeum is a convener of educators, a laboratory for research, and a resource for educators to take practices and materials back to their institutions.